top of page

 "If treated kindly, well fed and clothed ... and not overworked or exposed too much to the weather, they [African enslaved] are very easily governed--more so than any other people in the world ... if any one of more of them, at any time, are inclined to raise their heads to a level with their master or overseer, humanity and their own good require that they should be punished until they fall into that submissive state which it was intended for them to occupy."[1]

-When Ignorant, Racist Fools Set Terms
+When Ignorant, Racist Fools Set Our Discourse

 Nearly 200 years later, it's hard to know for certain if Dr. Cartwright actually believed the totality of his inane theories or if he was merely a self interested clown like Ben Shapiro, Sean Hannity and other voices we endure today.
 I'm not sure the difference actually matters.